-- o The cname field [RFC4120] contains the anonymous Kerberos principal name. - o The crealm field $\left[\frac{RFC4120}{C}\right]$ contains either the client's realm name or the anonymous realm name. - o The transited field [RFC4120] can contain either the client's authentication path as described in Section 3.3.3.2 of [RFC4120] or the anonymous authentication path. - o The anonymous ticket contains no information that can reveal the client's identity.
-However the ticket MAY contain the client realm and the realms on the authentication path, and authorization data that MAY provide information related to the client's identity.
-For example, an anonymous principal that is only identifiable within a particular group of users can be implemented using authorization data and such authorization data, if included in the anonymous ticket, shall disclose the client's membership of that group. - o The anonymous ticket flag is set.
+- o The cname field contains the anonymous Kerberos principal name. - o The crealm field contains the client's realm name, or the name of the realm that issued the initial ticket for the client principal, or the anonymous realm name. - o The anonymous ticket contains no information that can reveal the client's identity.
+However the ticket may contain the client realm, intermediate realms on the client's authentication path, and authorization data that may provide information related to the client's identity.
+For example, an anonymous principal that is identifiable only within a particular group of users can be implemented using authorization data and such authorization data, if included in the anonymous ticket, shall disclose the client's membership of that group. - o The anonymous ticket flag is set.

-The request-anonymous KDC option is defined as bit TBA (with the first bit being bit 0) in the KDCOptions:
+The anonymous KDC option is defined as bit 14 (with the first bit being bit 0) in the KDCOptions:

-'''

-KDCOptions ::= KerberosFlags

-'''

-- -- request-anonymous(TBA) - -- KDCOptions and KerberosFlags are defined in [RFC4120]
+KDCOptions ::= KerberosFlags -- anonymous(14) -- KDCOptions and KerberosFlags are defined in [RFC4120]